-If you love chocolate cake as much as I do, I think you’re really going to enjoy this Christmas Chocolate Toffee Cake I’m sharing with you today.
+If you love chocolate cake as much as I do, I think you’re really going to enjoy this Christmas Chocolate Toffee Cake I’m sharing with you today, too.

 After many delicious desserts recipes I shared recently (like this very popular Custard Cake), it was high time I baked a cake, DECADENT CHOCOLATE CAKE!

-I opened my Christmas baking season a long time ago while you still seemed to have a lot of time until holidays.
+While it still seemed to have a lot of time until holidays, I opened my Christmas baking season a long time ago.
 But the time passes so quickly.
-I wanted to supply you with great recipes that will make planning your Christmas Baking a snap this year.
+So I wanted to supply you with great recipes that will make planning your Christmas Baking a snap this year.

-I tried to find the perfect cookies for Santa this year so I made White Chocolate Cranberry Cookies and Strawberry Shortbread Cookies.
+Also, I tried to find the perfect cookies for Santa this year so I made White Chocolate Cranberry Cookies and Strawberry Shortbread Cookies.
 But I’m sure that Santa won’t mint if you leave him on Christmas Eve White Chocolate Cranberry Pistachio Truffles instead of cookies.
-They are melt-in-your-mouth good.
+And they are melt-in-your-mouth good.

 If you take a look at my cake recipes, you will probably notice that the majority of them have thick layer of chocolate ganache on top.
 I like to put chocolate ganache on top of everything, cheesecakes (Triple Chocolate Cheesecake with Oreo Crust, Reese’s Cheesecake), cakes (Oreo Cheesecake Chocolate Cake, Chocolate Pound Cake, Boston Cream Pie Pound Cake), cupcakes…

 Well, chocolate ganache is the amazing chocolate concoction.
 Two simple ingredients, chocolate and cream, and you could make everything from glazes to truffles.